visgl/deck.gl/docs/get-started/using-with-mapbox-gl.md

 If you are using react-map-gl, there are several ways to provide a token to your app:

-* Set the `MapboxAccessToken` environment variable
+* Set the `MapboxAccessToken` environment variable.
+You may need to add additional set up to the bundler ([example](https://webpack.js.org/plugins/environment-plugin/)) so that `process.env.MapboxAccessToekn` is accessible at runtime.
 * Provide it in the URL, e.g `?access_token=TOKEN`
 * Pass it as a prop to the ReactMapGL instance `<ReactMapGL mapboxApiAccessToken={TOKEN} />`

-But we would recommend using something like [dotenv](https://github.com/motdotla/dotenv) and put your key in an untracked `.env` file, that will then expose it as a `process.env` variable, with much less leaking risks.

 ### Display Maps Without A Mapbox Token